mspncp/gosu-wiki/To Do.md

   * Redesign (see forum) drawing interface

 ## Gosu .app Wrapper
+  * Add Ashton as a gem
-  * Create Rakefile to put everything together
+  * Modify Rakefile to not ruin the installed ruby2.0.0 afterwards
+  * Use MacBook Pro to build Ruby app for Intel 10.5
   * Add Rubygems to .app wrapper with  RUBYLIB='' (so it doesn't use a local version), RUBYOPT = '', GEM\_PATH = 'runtime\_path/to/vendor'
-  * Compare RubyGosu.app to https://github.com/steveklabnik/furoshiki
   * Make the wrapper's menu bar on OS X more complete
+  * Create Rakefile to put everything together
   * Read wycats' posting about tokaido(?)
+  * Build Retina-ready icns that still works on 10.5; see http://stackoverflow.com/questions/12772346/retina-ready-icns-icon-file-on-10-5-leopard-size-limit

 ## Gosu iOS
   * Add \_\_attribute\_\_((aligned(16))) to Gosu::Transform and make it binary compatible with GLKits GLKMatrix4